Overview

 The following planning issues tend to control how smoothly industrial park development moves through the field.
 We keep them visible so the owner can make informed decisions before schedule pressure builds.

-Parcel release sequencing can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside industrial parks planned for phased success, not only first-phase completion. so the owner can see what the job really needs before field pressure narrows the options.
+Parcel release sequencing aligned to Hays County approval timelines, TCEQ permit windows, and market absorption rather than an optimistic construction calendar can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside industrial parks planned for phased success — with hays county entitlement, earc compliance, and shared infrastructure strategy established before first-phase grading begins. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Shared infrastructure can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside shared infrastructure supports future users instead of constraining them. so the owner can see what the job really needs before field pressure narrows the options.
+Shared infrastructure designed for the full buildout program so first-phase improvements serve later parcels without relocation or over-excavation can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside shared infrastructure supports future users instead of constraining them — sized and positioned for the full park program, not only what first-phase financing requires. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Utility capacity can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside parcel and shell strategy stay aligned as the development grows. so the owner can see what the job really needs before field pressure narrows the options.
+Utility capacity extensions coordinated with City of San Marcos utilities and Hays County water district service agreements before infrastructure is designed can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside parcel and shell strategy stay aligned as the development grows with earc compliance tracking and utility capacity managed across the full buildout. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

-Future growth planning can change budget, sequence, and turnover outcomes quickly if it is handled late.
-We review it alongside turnover leaves the site ready for the next phase. so the owner can see what the job really needs before field pressure narrows the options.
+Future growth planning with sitewide EARC impervious cover budget, utility sizing, and road geometry protecting each parcel's development potential can change budget, sequence, and turnover outcomes quickly if it is handled late.
+We review it alongside turnover leaves the site ready for the next phase with shared infrastructure, easements, and maintenance agreements in place before parcels transfer. so the owner can see what the job really needs before field pressure narrows the options.
 This keeps the work tied to operations and occupancy instead of letting critical decisions drift until they are harder to solve.

 Service Area